How Does the Change in Season Affect Your Cat?

 Over the warm summer months, it’s not unusual for cats to spend more time outdoors.
 Now, as the temperatures begin to drop, you’ll probably notice your feline friends start to spend more time indoors.
 Those hiding places that have been forgotten for months will be rediscovered.
 The clothes you’ve washed and ironed but not yet put away will become cosy nests - best get those lint rollers ready!
 And your warm lap will, once more, become your kitty’s favourite place to recline.

 I know autumn is here when my own cat graces me with his presence once more.
 It’s a welcome change and one of my favourite things about the new season.

-The falling leaves provide much entertainment for cats - young ones, in particular.
-So too do mice, squirrels and other animals that are busy preparing for the winter.
+The falling leaves provide much entertainment for cats - particularly young ones.
+So too do mice, squirrels and other animals busy preparing for the winter.
 My cat, and the ones that we look after at this time of year, enjoy watching these critters move around the garden - and it’s not unusual for us humans to start finding more ‘presents’ now September is here.

 Dusk and dawn are two times of day when cats are most active.
 You’ll notice them head outside, and they’ll enjoy exploring their local area.

 In the autumn, the timings of dusk and dawn mean that your cat may be spending more time outside at rush hour, which can lead to more road accidents at this time of year.

 If you haven’t done so already, be sure to invest in a shiny, reflective collar for your kitty.
 Just make sure it is of the safety variety - with a breakaway buckle designed to snap open if tugged with sufficient force.

 The cooler, and often wetter, days also mean that your cat is more likely to take shelter in garages, sheds, and other such areas.
 Be sure to ask your neighbours to check these areas before closing them - and be sure to do the same yourself!